-21. Performance Dashboard and Update On Regular Items
+21. Performance Dashboard and Update on Regular Items

-The Committee received a report of the Director of Finance, together with appendices 1-5 of which Appendix 4 was confidential, which set out
+The Committee received a report of the Director of Finance, together with appendices 1-5 of which Appendices 3 and 4 were confidential, which set out

 - Draft work programme on which the Committee's comments and agreement was requested. - the investment and management performance dashboard report summarising key fund performance and risk indicators and PIRC Performance Indicators - Fund performance to 30 September 2022 - Update on Pension Board.